 - 1/2 tsp black pepper

-- 1 vegetable stock cube
+- 1 vegetable bouillon cube

-- 100ml drained pasta water
+- 100 ml drained pasta water

 - 1/2 tsp smoked paprika powder

-- 1 Tbsp sweet white miso paste
+- 1 tbsp sweet white miso paste

-- 1 Tbsp coconut oil
+- 1 tbsp refined coconut oil deodorised

 - Transfer the sauce to a medium size saucepan to heat through, combine with your pasta, season to taste with salt & pepper and serve hot.

-This recipe makes enough sauce to cover around 250g pasta.
+- This recipe makes enough sauce to cover around 250g pasta

-Ensure to cook your onions & garlic in a little oil until translucent before adding them to the blender with the rest of the ingredients.
+- Ensure to cook your onions & garlic in a little oil until translucent before adding them to the blender with the rest of the ingredients.
 Alternatively replace them with onion & garlic powder.